 Generally, there are two types of 529 plans: prepaid tuition plans and education savings plans.

 The IRS does not impose yearly contribution limits.
 That is done by individual states, which base contribution limits on aggregate contributions.
-Some states, however, also impose annual contribution limits.
+Some states, however, also impose annual contribution limits for 529 plans.
 Each state, except Wyoming, sponsors at least one of these savings vehicles, as does Washington, D.C.

 Money you contribute to these plans comes from after-tax dollars, so your contributions can reduce your taxable income.
-Your money grows tax-free, and you will not face any taxes if you withdraw money for 529-qualified educational expenses like tuition.
+Your money grows tax-free, and there are no taxes if you withdraw money for 529 qualified educational expenses, such as tuition.

 Some states allow you to take additional tax deductions or credits based on how much you contribute.
-However, the advantage of a 529 plan is that you are not limited to investing in the 529 plan sponsored by your state; you are free to enroll in any program you wish.
+However, the advantage of a 529 plan is that you are not limited to investing in the 529 plan sponsored by your state; instead, you are free to enroll in any program you wish.

 With that said, not all 529 plans are created equal.
 Some charge high fees and offer poorly performing investment options, which is why it is important to find the right one for your budget.

-Federal Gift Tax Considerations
+Federal Gift Tax Considerations for 529 Plans

 Although 529 plans are governed by state rules, you should still be aware of the federal gift tax exemption, which changes yearly.